 NAF neutralises insurgents, provides air support for capture of their locations

-The Nigerian Air Force (NAF), said on Saturday that its fighter aircraft has successfully neutralised several insurgents who were poised to interfere with ongoing operations in the Sambisa general area.
+The Nigerian Air Force (NAF), said on Saturday that its fighter aircraft have successfully neutralised several insurgents who were poised to interfere with ongoing operations in the Sambisa general area.

 The Director of Public Relations and Information, NAF Headquarters, AVM Olatokunbo Adesanya, disclosed this in a statement in Abuja.